aburleigh94/burleigh.zone/content/pages/about.md

 socialImage: /media/d75_0281.jpg
 draft: false
 ---
 Andrew Burleigh is a software developer who is located in the Philadelphia area.
-Since 2016, he has worked at Bentley Systems, Inc. developing software related to the fields of construction and infrastructure.
-His primary focus is writing web applications with ASP.NET.\
+Since 2021, he has worked at Syncro Medical developing software related to medical devices.
+He previously developed software for construction and infrastructure uses at Bentley Systems, Inc. His primary focus is writing web applications with ASP.NET and React.\
 \
 Andrew graduated from Lehigh University with a B.S. in Computer Science.
 While attending school, he was a proud member of the Lehigh University Marching 97.\
 \